 I think I was in class 5-7 maybe.
 I remember we had this servant girl who kept staring at me.
 I got annoyed about it and told my mother.
 Maybe at first she said, ‘oh forget it, you must be thinking wrong.
 She doesn’t do it.’.
 Then I think, I went again and told her the same thing, and maybe a second or third time, she got impatient with me and she said in a scolding and degrading (torrential) manner.
 ‘You are completely abnormal, understand?
 She doesn’t stare at you, you are thinking wrong!’.

 Instead if she would have replied, ‘you’re face is attractive, that’s why she’s doing it, so don’t mind it, you should rather enjoy the attention.
 Its nothing to be worried about’.
 My SE would definitely have been boosted instead of being decreased.
-I remember being very hurt about it and unable to do anything about it.
+I remember

 This is just a small example.
 I have recalled what happened to me in my childhood and any such incidents which might be responsible for my present level of SE.
 I have documented them because I believe only going back to them and understanding them and then doing something which counters the effects of these incidents, will work towards improving my SE.
 The foundation of my ‘personality building’ are weak and distorted.
 I cant build anything correct on that sort of foundation.
 I have to work on rebuilding/correcting my foundations.